Line 6 have a wide range of multi-effects pedals and it can be hard to figure out which may suit you the best.

 If you’re a casual player and want a simple pedal to use at home, then the AMPLiFi FX100 is a good choice.
 If you like the idea of using your smartphone/tablet to edit your presets but want more features and better quality than the AMPLiFi FX100, then the Firehawk FX is suitable.

-If you want more control over your tone and play live as well as at home, the HD series will likely meet your needs.
+If you want more control over your tone and you play live as well as at home, the Helix or HD series will likely meet your needs.

-This guide only compared Line 6’s multieffects pedals against each other and you should also look at what other brands offer.
+This guide only compared Line 6’s multi-effects pedals against each other and you should also look at what other brands offer.
 Some people love Line 6’s gear and others don’t so instead of letting other people’s personal opinions sway you, think about what you want and what features appeal to you.

 The good news is that when you buy a new pedal today, the chances are you will end up with a fantastic sounding piece of gear.
-Technology and competition has dramatically improved the quality of pedals so the problems people had 5 or 10 years ago are almost non-existent today.
+Technology and competition have dramatically improved the quality of pedals so the problems people had 5 or 10 years ago are almost non-existent today.

 If you want to learn more about the guitar effects built into these pedals, check out the Guitar Effects Course available here.

 Found this guide useful?
 Please share it on social media to help support this site (if you use Pinterest, please pin the below photo).